n8jadams/smoothr/README.md

 - [x] Minimal Polyfilling necessary (Just `Object.assign()`, `Promise` and possibly [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), for IE11 and newer)

 ## Backstory
 In my experience of using animations with React Router and other Single Page App routing solutions, the work to add animation transitions on changing routes was a lot more complicated than just regular routing.
-I also was inspired by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and decided to create my own flavor of a Router, that treats animations as first class citizens.
+I also was inspired by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and decided to create my own flavor of a Router, one that treats animations as first class citizens.

 Anyway, thanks for checking this library out.
 If you end up using Smoothr in production, let me know and I'll add a link here in the README.